Do I need a special needle for sashiko?

 If you have chosen a lightweight thread, you will get away with a needle that has a very small eye.
 This way, the needle will glide through the fabric with ease.

 Obviously, thicker thread will be more difficult to fit through a needle with a tiny eye.
-But not only that, you won't profit as much from choosing a very fine needle, because the thickness of your thread will have to be pulled through the fabric anyway.
-Choose a needle that is sturdier and has a bigger eye for thicker thread.
+But not only that, you won't profit as much from choosing a very fine needle, because the thickness of your thread has to fit through the fabric anyway.

 Don't make your task unneccesarily hard by choosing the finest needle available.
 It's okay if you don't come across as a magician because you fit the thickest thread through the tiniest hole.